CIT95/riow_public/w9/readme.md

 ## How to setup and run my code

+1. Clone my public repo into your local system.

-1. At the command line run this command to install all the required libraries. </br>
+2. At the command line run this command to install all the required libraries. </br>
 <code> pip install -r requirements.txt</code>

-2. Optional - if you want to have my libraries installed into a virtual enivornment do that setup work before running the pip install above.
+3. Optional - if you want to have my libraries installed into a virtual enivornment do that setup work before running the pip install above.

 >> 1. Create a new virtual environment inside the directory
     <code>python3 -m venv dirname</code>